Schw4lbe/jizo-noods/README.md

 ## to-dos with prio

+### prio 0:

+- menu print view more then 4 items make skalable
+- qr code instagram on menu
+- display bug on macos
+- put logo on banner level to avoid sinking behind content
+- cms about us
+- back up button on bottom of every view with smooth scroll back to top

 ### prio 1:

-- back up button on bottom of every view with smooth scroll back to top
 - navbar borders to the edge with navbar wrapper background color
 - navbar current item selected highlighted
 - final check page on SEO features and tweeks